moby/moby/docs/reference/commandline/run.md

 The 4th container fails and reports "[8] System error: resource temporarily unavailable" error.
 This fails because the caller set `nproc=3` resulting in the first three containers using up the three processes quota set for the `daemon` user.
+WARNING: Feature nproc limit is only available in Linux kernel 4.3+

 ### Stop container with signal (--stop-signal)